-There are always going to be a certain amount of personal taste involved, and there will always be people who want to argue about things like whether V‑brakes or disc brakes are ‘better’.
+There are always going to be a few purely aesthetic decisions (eg: frame paint colour, black or silver components, etc), and there will always be people who want to argue tiresomely about things like whether V‑brakes or disc brakes are ‘better’.

-This was actually the second time I’d built a bike for a round-the-world trip.
+Confession: this was actually the second time I’d built a bike for a round-the-world trip.

 During that time, I’d also worked in ‘proper’ bike workshops, restoring bikes of all types and ages, coming across and fixing pretty much every kind of bicycle-related mechanical problem there is.

 Plus, in the 9 years I’d been running this blog at the time, I’d also become acquainted with hundreds of other world bicycle travellers who’d shared their own experiences on the subject of designing and building bicycles for truly expedition-level bike trips.

 And while researching articles for this blog, I’d pored over the design concepts and specifications of every world touring bike built by every specialist manufacturer I could find the world over.

 In other words, I’d done my research.

 (That’s fine with me – I’ve always been of a utilitarian mindset.)

 And the resulting custom-built bike now available from Oxford Bike Works was named – with similarly utilitarian intent – the Expedition.